Total Pageviews

 Talisker 18 YO

 A rich and full-bodied single malt matured in a variety of casks, which were previously used to age bourbon and sherry for a minimum of 18 years, Talisker 18 YO is a masterpiece from one of Scotland's greatest distilleries, and was named 'Best Single Malt Whisky in the World' at the World Whiskies Awards in 2007.
+As always, 45.8% ABV, 70 Cl.
 Stunning balance of peat, spice and sweetness.
 A pleasant and warming malt from the wild and stormy island of Skye.
 Full-bodied, with a rich smokiness, toffee sweetness and just a hint of chilli.
 Heavy and quite peaty on the palate.
 Sweet smoke too.
 During round 2 the nose seemed sweeter.
 It has power, but it's not clearly peaty.
 Here's another one that needs quite some time to fully open up in the nose - and expose the peat on the palate.

 Taste: Tannins in the finish - which seems just a tad thin.
 An intense peppery finish, with lingering smoke.
 Touch of liquorice.
 This one needs time to open up.
 Adding water to the Talisker 18 year old brings out the Talisker of old - seaweed, smoke, low level peat.